zhanghai/BeeShell/README.md

 An `Activity` instance is also available as `activity` when running with UI, and references to it in the global namespace will be cleared upon rotation to avoid memory leaks.

+A system `Context` instance is also available as `systemContext` when running in ADB shell.

 Other BeanShell built-ins are also available, though not guaranteed to work, e.g. Swing-based UI built-ins won't work on Android.

 ## Running in ADB shell